-Supercell is a mobile game developer based in Helsinki, Finland, with offices in San Francisco, Tokyo, Seoul and Shanghai.
-Its games are available for tablets and smartphones using both Apple’s iOS and Google’s Android operating systems.
-Since its founding in 2010, Supercell has brought four games to the market - Hay Day, Clash of Clans, Boom Beach and Clash Royale.
+Supercell is a mobile game developer based in Helsinki, Finland, with offices in San Francisco, Seoul and Shanghai.
+Since our launch in 2010, we've brought five games to the global market – Hay Day, Clash of Clans, Boom Beach, Clash Royale and Brawl Stars.
+Our goal is to make the best games – games that are played by as many people as possible, enjoyed for years and remembered forever.